Health and Welfare Plan / Benefits

 The Dental Benefit is self-funded by the Plan.
 The Plan has contracted with Delta Dental of Missouri to serve as network sponsor, to process dental claims, and to provide access to its dental networks.
 All necessary claims for dental benefits (whether from in-network or out-of-network providers) must be submitted directly to Delta Dental.

-Preferred Orthopedic ProviderWithin the Coventry networks identified above, Signature Health Services is designated as a preferred provider of orthopedic services.
+Preferred Orthopedic ProviderWithin the Coventry/Aetna network, Signature Medical Group is designated as a preferred provider of orthopedic services.
 Members will receive in-network benefits when they use Signature Health Systems providers, and in addition, the Plan will rebate $150 to a covered person who completes the entire course of treatment recommended by Signature (education, surgery and post-operative rehabilitation) for any of the following procedures: total knee replacement, hip replacement, rotator cuff repair or carpal tunnel surgery.

 Click here for the most up-to-date St. Louis area Signature orthopedic physician listings.

 Vision Benefit NetworkThe vision benefit is designed to provide assistance for members and eligible dependents who need eyeglasses or contact lenses to improve their vision.
 This benefit is provided automatically, without additional contributions or premiums, to eligible members and dependents not enrolled in the UHC Medicare Advantage Program.